Asandandlela16/Data-science_Asanda_Ndlela/README.md

 Trying out Power BI features like drill-downs, slicers, and tables(Did not use DAX in this one)

- What I Learned: How to structure dashboards and highlight key metrics , differenct types of graphs amd how to use each graph for what scenario
+ What I Learned: How to structure dashboards and highlight key metrics , differenct types of graphs and how to use each graph for what scenario

 Basic data modeling in Power BI